 Which brokers offers more tradeable asset classes, Plus500 or Moneta Markets?

-Plus500 offers a more diverse selection of investment options than Moneta Markets allowing you to trade Forex Trading, Trading - Forex or CFDs, Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Plus500 has 1896, compared to 266 from Moneta Markets.
+Plus500 offers a more diverse selection of investment options than Moneta Markets allowing you to trade Forex Trading (Spot or CFDs), Metals, Energies, ETF and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, Plus500 has 2800, compared to 965 from Moneta Markets.

 Can I trade cryptocurrency with Plus500 or Moneta Markets?